ShelterJH Policy Platform

 • We support accessing federal grant opportunities to support Town and County housing initiatives, or other community projects to redirect funds allocated elsewhere to housing.

-ZONING & LAND USE
+ZONING & REGULATIONS

 3. Make it easier to build homes that locals can afford